mrirecon/view/README.md

-Compile with make after setting the TOOLBOX_PATH environment variable to the directory where BART is installed.
+Compile with make after setting the BART_TOOLBOX_PATH environment variable to the directory where BART is installed.